4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 Tips and Tricks
 ---------------

-In order to run selected module without PartSeg Launcher create PartSeg_exec shortcut, next open its Properties and add proper argument at the end of access path.
+To run selected module without PartSeg Launcher create PartSeg_exec shortcut, next open its Properties and add proper argument at the end of the access path.
 For ROI Analysis add ``roi_analysis`` and for
 Mask Segmentation add ``mask_segmentation``.
-See image below showing shortcut Properties for ROI Analysis.
+See the image below showing shortcut Properties for ROI Analysis.

 .. image:: images/shortcut.png
    :alt: Example of shortcut to specified subprogram